Probate Completed in 6 Months

 When the Statutory Notices had expired, we made arrangements to transfer the assets to Mrs U’s sole name.

 The Estate was administered in 6 months.
-Mrs U was pleased with the service we provided, and has since used the services of Co-op Estate Planning to ensure her own affairs in order.
+Mrs U was pleased with the service we provided, and has since used the services of Co-op Estate Planning to ensure her own affairs are in order.